 Practicum option: The practicum option enables the graduate student to apply classroom principles to industrial practice in each concentration.
-Students who do not have 18 months of work experience in the field of study must complete the fieldbased internship, ITEC 5100.
-Students with 18 months of approved work experience in the field of study are not required to take ITEC 5100 but an approved elective.
+Students who do not have I8 months of work experience in the field of study must complete the field-based internship, ITEC 5100.
+Students with I8 months of approved work experience in the field of study are not required to take ITEC 5100 but an approved elective.

-A supervised industry-based research project must be completed in ITEC 6100, under the direction of a three-person committee consisting of two graduate faculty members from the student's field and one individual from the sponsoring industry.
+A supervised industry-based research project must be completed in ITEC 6100, under the direction of a three-person committee consisting of at least two graduate faculty members from the student's field and may have one individual from the sponsoring industry approved by the college.